benmvp/slides/2023/connecttech/divops.md

   - So they are less familiar in maintaining frontend toolchains in production
 - As a result, the responsibility falls on FE (DivOps) engineers to...
   - Do what's necessary to get the web app to Production
-  - Or the JS library to npm
+  - OR the JS library to npm

 /////
 <!-- .slide: data-background="url(../../img/divops/highway-interchange-patrick-federi-WkAIAf3l4zg-unsplash.jpg) no-repeat center" data-background-size="cover" -->